If your child is one of the Auditory Learners …

 |Debates.||Mock Trials.||Story Telling.|

 |Educational DVDs.||Music (Making songs or tunes for memorization).||Talking Books.|

 |Flash Card Drills.||Poetry (Making rhymes for memorization).||Use background music or “white noise.”|

 |Interviewing.||Read Alouds.||Walk while listening to Audio Books.|

-If your child has an auditory learning style, and you missed the earlier section of this tutorial which specifically talks about teaching auditory learners using auditory learning activities, you may want to go visit that page before continuing in this tutorial.
+If your child has an auditory learning style, and you missed the earlier section of this tutorial which specifically talks about teaching auditory learners using auditory learning activities.
+You may want to go visit that page before continuing in this tutorial.

 After you’ve chosen an auditory learning activity, go to the next page to chose a visual learning activity.
-By choosing learning activities from each of the learning style options, you will be creating a multisensory instruction lesson plan.
+That is, you can move forward if you want to build a multisensory lesson for your child.